stevestreza/EmbedMonster/README.md

 Sources
 =======

 Sources are EmbedMonster's idea of ways of accessing audio and video.
-A Source represents one service, such as YouTube or SoundCloud,
+A Source represents one service, such as YouTube or SoundCloud.

 * YouTube
 * SoundCloud